As a father, you have a lot to offer your children.

 The courts now use the best interests of the child standard in making custody determinations.
-Texas courts recognize that it is in the child’s best interests to have a relationship with both parents.
+Texas courts recognize that having a relationship with both parents is in the child’s best interests.

 Courts hearing custody disputes prefer shared custody arrangements if it is in the child’s best interest.

 Texas law uses the term possession to refer to visitation.
 The possessory conservator may get visitation rights.
-After the court determines conservatorship, it will enter an order that sets out a possession schedule.
+After the court determines conservatorship, it will enter an order that sets out a possession schedule and visitation orders.

 Most of the time, the court will use the Standard Possession Order set out by the Texas Family Code.

-The possession schedule provides the days and times that the child will stay with the possessory conservator.
+The possession schedule provides the days and times the child will stay with the possessory conservator.

 In Texas, a dad’s rights include the right to be told about the mother’s plan to place the child up for adoption.
 A father’s rights also include the right to consent to the adoption.